iluwatar/java-design-patterns/foreign-key-mapping/README.md

 - In a relational database, a FOREIGN KEY is a field (or collection of fields) in one table that refers to the PRIMARY KEY in another table.

 - The table containing the foreign key is called the child table, and the table containing the candidate key is called the referenced or parent table.

+By simulating the outer chain of database between two classes, one class can store the information of another class, similar to reading the information of another table in one table

 ## Class diagram
 ![alt text](./etc/foreign-key-mapping.png "Foreign-Key-Mapping")